 10 Investment Property Loans and Financing Alternatives

-In a healthy housing market, investing in real estate can be a great decision if you’re looking to make some extra money.
-Not only is it a potentially lucrative source of passive income, but it also allows you to retain ownership of a property that may appreciate in the future.
 However, it’s wise to do your homework before investing in a property to avoid losing money.
 Below, we’ll cover different types of loans for financing investment properties, rental properties, and second homes so that you know what to look for in a property and a financing solution.

-Perhaps the most important thing to remember is that if you’re looking for quick cash, an investment property might not be your best bet; it can take years to see a positive return on your investment.
+Perhaps the most important thing to remember is that if you’re looking for quick cash, a long-term investment property might not be your best bet; it can take years to see a positive return on your investment.
 Plus, if you don’t plan on maintaining the property yourself (experts also recommend setting aside 10–15% of the tenants’ annual rent amount for upkeep), you’ll also need to consider the costs of outsourcing property management, which ranges from $80–$100 on average per month.
 That’s in addition to your down payment and interest, property taxes, insurance, and utilities if you’re covering them for the tenant.

-Types of Investment Property Loans
+Types of Investment Property Loans and Other Financing Solutions

-Conventional Bank Loans
+Conventional Bank Loans for Investment Properties

 FHA Multi-unit Financing

 FHA loans for investment properties are backed by the Federal Housing Administration and can be used for new construction, purchases, and gut rehabs of existing properties.
-Unlike traditional loans, this financing option may only require a 3.5% down payment and may be a possibility for potential owners with a lower credit score than needed for a traditional loan.
+Unlike traditional loans, this financing option may only require a 3.5% down payment and may be a possibility for potential owners or first-time investors with a lower credit score than needed for a traditional loan.
 The catch?
 To qualify for an FHA loan for an investment property, you are required to reside in one of the units for at least a year.

-VA Multi-unit Financing
+VA Multi-unit Financing for Investment Properties

-Portfolio Loans
+Portfolio Loans for Investment Properties

-LLC Loans
+LLC Loans for Investment Properties

 You may have heard of an LLC loan for an investment property, but it’s a bit different from other options, since it’s technically a loan to the LLC and not to you personally.
 Many real estate investors finance rental properties under an LLC in order to limit personal liability, establish business credit, and increase protection from lawsuits or disputes.
-While the process is fairly straightforward — complete the easy steps to set up an LLC, and apply for a mortgage — you will first need to establish credit history for lenders to evaluate, which can be time consuming if you’re hoping to finance an investment property quickly.
+While the process is fairly straightforward — complete the easy steps to set up an LLC, and apply for a mortgage — you will first need to establish business credit history for lenders to evaluate, which can be time consuming if you’re hoping to finance an investment property quickly.

 Also known as a “hard money” loan, these specialized fix-and-flip loans typically come with short terms (a few years or less), interest rates that average 10–15%, and points.
 One advantage is that there aren’t as many restrictions or hurdles to deal with as traditional loans; lenders also may determine the amount you can borrow by looking at the home’s after-repaired value.